faisal244/A-Really-Random-JavaScript-Password-Generator/README.md

-# JavaScript-Password-Generator
+#  A Really Random JavaScript Password Generator
-A Password Generator built in Javascript - My first real JavaScript project
+A Password Generator built in Javascript - My first real JavaScript project, and a chance to apply everything i have learnt so far.

-# 03 JavaScript: Password Generator

-## Your Task

-This week’s homework requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+I was tasked with creating an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

 ## User Story